publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch21/schIV/m__us_usc_t42_s2000c–1.md

  __Codification__

     Section, [Pub.
-L. 88–352, title IV, § 402][/us/pl/88/352/s402], July 2, 1964, [78 Stat.
+L. 88–352, title IV][/us/pl/88/352/tIV], § 402, July 2, 1964, [78 Stat.
 247][/us/stat/78/247], authorized the Commissioner to conduct a survey and make a report to the President and the Congress within two years of July, 1964 concerning the availability of educational opportunities for minority group members.

 ----------